xNaCly/rust-lsp-example/README.md

 # Rust lsp example

-Examplary lsp implementation for a small lisp like language:
+Exemplary lsp implementation for a small lisp like language.

 ```lisp
 ;; atoms